Conference promotion rules outdated - Richard Money

 Cambridge United boss Richard Money believes it is a "nonsense" that only two non-league teams go up into the Football League each season.

 Only the top Conference Premier side and the play-off victors are promoted.

 "Somebody somewhere must, must look at the rules.
 They are so outdated it is unreal," former Luton manager Money told BBC Radio Cambridgeshire.

 "To have one team automatically promoted from this league is a nonsense, and it has to change."

-No club has suffered immediate relegation back to non-league since automatic promotion was introduced between the Conference and League Two in 1987.
+back to non-league since automatic promotion was introduced between the Conference and League Two in 1987.